Quick Answer

 Best for sole traders: Basic GPS device (no subscription).
 Theft recovery only, £80-200 one-off.

-TrainAR Academy has step-by-step guides on fleet management, van security, job scheduling, and digital admin workflows built specifically for UK tradespeople.
+TrainAR Academy has step-by-step guides on fleet management, van security, job scheduling, and digital admin workflows built specifically for UK tradespeople, including our drone survey kit guide for roof inspections.
 Free to access.

 It depends on the tracker.
 Thatcham-approved hardwired trackers (Category S5 or S7) can get you a 5-15% premium reduction from many UK insurers.
 OBD plug-in dongles like Vimcar are generally not Thatcham-certified, so they may not trigger the discount.
 Always ask your insurer before buying.
 If the premium reduction is important, go with a hardwired unit from Quartix or a dedicated Thatcham-approved provider.